 Use an antiperspirant

 Did you know what deodorants and antiperspirants aren’t the same thing?
 But wait…what?
-Deodorants only mask body odour with fragrance yet antiperspirants plug your pores to spot sweat.
+Deodorants only mask body odour with fragrance yet antiperspirants plug your pores to stop sweat.
 Using deodorants really only has the same effect as using perfume, and to make matters worse, it supplies a breeding ground for bacteria which makes you excrete body odour.
-So if you want to save yourself the embarrassment of spending the whole day with wet circles, invest in an extra strength antiperspirant for sensitive skin like Rexona Clinical for Women or my favourite, Rexona Motionsence Sexy Bouquet Antiperspirant.
+So if you want to save yourself the embarrassment of spending the whole day with wet circles under your arms, invest in an extra strength antiperspirant for sensitive skin like Rexona Clinical for Women or my favourite, Rexona Motionsence Sexy Bouquet Antiperspirant.

 Wash away the grime